-- Difficulty in scheduling and finding more time to provide teacher/staff collaboration that would support improved student learning - High percentage/number of free and reduced students and increased poverty rate - Though not necessarily identified as at-risk using the free and reduced lunch calculation, a number of students are at a high risk of falling behind - High or increased levels of homeless students and families and foster care families - Declining enrollment that reduces funding and access to additional services and supports for students - Difficulty in retaining and attracting highly qualified teachers and replacing teachers as they retire - High levels or increased levels of student trauma (Adverse Childhood Experiences, ACE Study) - Lack of or limited access to community health services and mental health services - Special Education funding shortfall has limited supports of our highest need students - Increased or high levels of student discipline issues, including high numbers of suspensions and/or expulsions - Lack of instructional time or changes in instructional opportunities faced during the COVID pandemic created learning loss - High numbers or increasing numbers of single parent families - High levels or an increase in absenteeism among our student population - An increasing level of social emotional challenges and needs of students - High levels or increased student mobility affects the amount of instructional time we have with highly mobile students and creates instructional issues when students move in or out throughout the school year - It is difficult to encourage a student's highest performance on an assessment that does not impact their future. - Lack of, limited, or difficulties in engaging parents in the educational process - Diminishing local control limits our ability to provides supports and services specific to our student and community population - We do not receive disaggregated and approved state assessment scores until October of a school year, which limits the amount of time we have to make adjustments based on that data
+- High percentage/number of free and reduced students and increased poverty rate - Though not necessarily identified as at-risk using the free and reduced lunch calculation, a number of students are at a high risk of falling behind - Declining enrollment that reduces funding and access to additional services and supports for students - High levels or increased levels of student trauma (Adverse Childhood Experiences, ACE Study) - Lack of or limited access to community health services and mental health services - Special Education funding shortfall has limited supports of our highest need students - High numbers or increasing numbers of single parent families - An increasing level of social emotional challenges and needs of students - High levels or increased student mobility affects the amount of instructional time we have with highly mobile students and creates instructional issues when students move in or out throughout the school year - It is difficult to encourage a student's highest performance on an assessment that does not impact their future. • Lack of, limited, or difficulties in engaging parents in the educational process

-• We believe using one assessment score is not an accurate measure of student success, especially because assessments are written in a way to avoid 100% success for every assessment participant.
+- We do not receive disaggregated and approved state assessment scores until October of a school year, which limits the amount of time we have to make adjustments based on that data - We believe using one assessment score is not an accurate measure of student success, especially because assessments are written in a way to avoid 100% success for every assessment participant.